 Arlington County’s Poet Laureate serves as an advocate for poetry and the literary arts and works to advance Arlingtonians’ consciousness and appreciation of poetry in its written and spoken forms.
 The Poet Laureate represents Arlington’s commitment to fostering a creative environment that encourages collaboration, innovation, and community participation.

-Award-winning poet and Marymount University professor Holly Karapetkova is the second Poet Laureate of Arlington County.
+Award-winning poet Courtney LeBlanc is the third Poet Laureate of Arlington County.
 During her appointment, she serves as an advocate for poetry and the literary arts, working to raise Arlingtonians’ consciousness and appreciation of poetry in its written and spoken forms.

 Read more about the Poet Laureate position here.